Powershell: Great but Inconsistent

 always run ConvertTo-Json -Depth 10000

-and hope it’s enough most of the time.
+and hope it’s enough.

 Seeing that makes you wonder if ConvertFrom-Json